to slow down aging, injury and disease?

 The Main Factors causing these diseases are

-3.obesity / smoking
+3.Obesity / smoking

-Seeing as a sedentary lifestyle is one of the main reasons holding us back from a long and healthy life, we again ask just how much exercise is necessary?
+Seeing as a sedentary lifestyle is one of the main reasons holding us back from a long and healthy life, we again, need to ask ourselves just how much exercise is necessary?
 According to the world health organization we should be doing Cardiovascular exercise 5 days a week for about 30 min.
 During this exercise we should be getting our heart rate up to about 60-85% of our max heart rate.
 Cardiovascular exercise is important because it allows our heart and lungs to work, adjust and recover.
 This is vital for healthy functioning of these organs.
 “Cardio” as it is often called, is when we work any large muscle group and raise our heart rate for an extended period.

 WHO recommends strength training 2-3 times a week (40 min) and suggests doing stretches after exercise for about 15 min.
 Alternately a yoga or Pilates session once to twice a week?